olivernewth/static-blog/content/newth.ai/about.md

 My career has been driven by a passion for leveraging AI to create impactful products.
-From leading the development of AI-powered robotics at Covariant to enhancing user experiences at Meta and expanding language AI capabilities at Microsoft, I've consistently pushed the boundaries of what's possible with machine learning and artificial intelligence.
+From leading the development of AI-powered robotics at Covariant to enhancing user experiences at Meta and expanding language AI capabilities at Microsoft, I've been drawn to opportunities for pushing the boundaries of what's possible with machine learning and artificial intelligence.

 Some highlights of my journey include:

-- Spearheading AI robotics solutions at Covariant, working on technology that allows robots to learn skills much like chatbots do
+- Spearheading AI robotics solutions at [Covariant](https://covariant.ai), working on technology that allows robots to learn skills much like chatbots do
-- Increasing user engagement on Meta platforms by 75% through enhanced AI-driven features
+- Increasing user engagement on [Meta](https://about.meta.com) platforms by 75% through enhanced AI-driven features
-- Expanding Azure Cognitive Services to support 25 languages for enterprise clients
+- Expanding [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to support 25 languages for enterprise clients

+{{< youtube oZVFzDjBBq8 >}}

 ## Beyond the Office